dbushenko/trurl/README.md

 All the templates are stored in $HOME/.trurl/repo.
 There are two types of templates: projects and files.

 * Project template is just a tar archive which is unpacked in specified directory.
 Template files should have extension '.template' and use the same mustache syntax as templates for command 'new'.
-In any case at least one parameter will be available in project template -- 'projectName' which corresponds to the provided <name> parameter.
-All files named as 'projectName' will be renamed according to specified project name.
-E.g. if creating project 'my' and there is somewhere file 'projectName.html' then it will be renamed to 'my.html'.
+In any case at least one parameter will be available in project template -- 'ProjectName' which corresponds to the provided <name> parameter.
+All files named as 'ProjectName' will be renamed according to specified project name.
+E.g. if creating project 'my' and there is somewhere file 'ProjectName.html' then it will be renamed to 'my.html'.
 * File template is a file in Mustache format.
 It may have any extension, but if not supplied while running 'trurl new ...' then extension '.hs' will be used.